tiffany352/Roblox-Tag-Editor/README.md

 # Roblox-Tag-Editor
 A plugin for manipulating CollectionService in Roblox Studio.

+You can install it via the Roblox plugin marketplace, here: https://www.roblox.com/library/948084095/Tag-Editor

 Check out the [Roblox Developer Forum post](https://devforum.roblox.com/t/tag-editor-plugin/101465) for information about what this plugin does.

 ## Changelog